-Following are the contents of the resolutions adopted by the Company at the Board of Directors meeting held on December 18, 2015 with respect to the basic policy on the internal control system for ensuring the appropriate execution of operations ("Contents of the Basic Policy"), and the principal activities conducted during the period under review based on the Contents of the Basic Policy ("Overview of Operation").
+Following are the basic policy on the internal control system resolved by the Board of Directors of the Company and the principal activities conducted during the period under review based on the policy ("Overview of Operation").

 To realize the Management Philosophy, the Company shall establish a structure to execute its business legally and effectively by improving its internal control system according to the following basic policy as a structure to enable it to appropriately establish organization, formulate regulations, communicate information, and monitor the execution of operations.